arantxavalenciaa/arantxavalenciaa/README.md

 ## Hi there 👋

+- I'm the official pioneer of 'Guayaba Electolit' in Mexico City.
+- Currently studying CS.

 <!--
 **arantxavalenciaa/arantxavalenciaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.